imsaqib/BeWayre/README.md

 # BeWayre

-This is a simple Python app to predict the safest path between 2 points.
+This is a simple Python app to predict the safest path between 2 points of __UK only__.

 In order to run this app:

- a) This repo has to be downloaded into the local system
+ -- This repo has to be downloaded into the local system

- b) Then Run the script "CodeMB.py"

- -- The safest route will be plotted on a map displayed in a web browser.

- Libraries used:
+-- Libraries used:
  -urllib

  -json